Shia Islamism: Mahmoud Taleghani

-Usuli-Islamist clash in 1970's
+Usuli-Islamist clash in 1970s

 Sayyid Abul Qasim al-Khoei (Persian: سید ابوالقاسم خویی), 1992-1899 was a student of Ayatullah Na'ini.

 Ruhollah Khomeini, an ambitious cleric, used to deliver public speeches on gnosis and moral steadfastness.
 He had studied Ibn Arabi's gnosis and Mulla Sadra's theosophy, and taught and wrote books on it.
 His keen interest in Plato's ideas, especially those of a Utopian society, had an impact on his political thought as well.

 While in exile, Khomeini gave a series of 19 lectures to a group of his students from January 21 to February 8, 1970, on Islamic Government, and elevated Naraqi's idea of Jurist's absolute authority over imitator's personal life to all aspects of social life.
 Notes of the lectures were soon made into a book that appeared under three different titles: The Islamic Government, Authority of the Jurist, and A Letter from Imam Musavi Kashef al-Gita (to deceive Iranian censors).
 This short treatise was smuggled into Iran and "widely distributed" to Khomeini supporters before the revolution.
 It was "the first time a leading Shiite cleric had thrown his full weight as a doctor of the law behind the ideas of modern Islamist intellectuals."

 The response from high-level Shi'a clerics to his idea of absolute guardianship of jurist was negative.
 Grand Ayatollah Abul-Qassim Khoei, the leading Shia ayatollah at the time the book was published rejected Khomeini's argument on the grounds that the authority of jurist in the age of occultation of the Infallible Imam, is limited to the guardianship of orphans and social welfare and most jurists believed there was an "absence of [scriptural] evidence" for extending it to the political sphere.